okfn/opendatasurvey/site-admins/index.md

 ### Configuration

-Configuration is of two types:
+Configuration of a census **site** is down via Google Spreadsheets.
+Each spreadsheet must be "public on the web" **and** "published to the web" (see Google Spreadsheets for details on how to ensure this).

+We can divide the configuration required for a **site** into two types:

- * 'App Config' – the fundamental app configuration for the site (e.g. site title) plus pointers to the other config files which are …
+ * **'Site config'** – the fundamental configuration for a site, such as the title, plus, links to the other config files required (e.g.: places, datasets and questions)
- * 'Census Config' – the list of Places, Datasets and Questions to use for this census.
-App Config contains pointers to where to find this.
+ * **'Census config'** – the list of Places, Datasets and Questions to use for this census.
+The site config contains pointers to where to find this.

-Both types of configuration should be stored in publicly accessible CSV files (one file for app config and one each for places, datasets and questions).
+Both types of configuration should be stored in publicly accessible Google spreadsheets (one file for app config and one each for places, datasets and questions).

 Our recommended approach is to have all of these as separate sheets in one large google spreadsheet that is made 'public on the web' (you can then access those sheets as CSV files).

 Here is a [Template General Config Spreadsheet][template-config].

-The App Config options (the first sheet in that spreadsheet) are fully documented in the Appendix below.
+The Site config options (the first sheet in that spreadsheet) are fully documented in the Appendix below.

-Note: there is some very basic bootstrap (and sensitive) information stored by the developer (like the google username and password for accessing the database).

-### Data Storage

-Our primary storage backend is Google Spreadsheets.

- * Database of responses (`Submission`s and `Entry`s) – stored in a google spreadsheet
-    * WARNING: at present this Database must be world-readable (so we can't store anything sensitive in it …)
- * User database (optional) – also a google spreadsheet
- * [Template Database Spreadsheet][template-db]
-    * Note: must have column headings in Submissions and Entries that correspond to question ids in question sheet

 ## Howtos